FourbeFlo/Lambertus/README.md

 The htr model is fine tunned for latin printed 16th centuary commentaries on my data and the [data](https://github.com/FoNDUE-HTR/FONDUE-LA-PRINT-16) produced by M. Jeannot-Tirole. last update of the htr model 24.01.24.

+## Fine tunned OCR Models
+OCR models are finetuned on the basis of two datasets of 16th century printed texts.
+The first is used for general character recognition and is made up of data from French text.
+It is particularly useful for recognising italic characters, of which there are many in the training files.
+For further details see [FONDUE-FR-PRINT-16](https://github.com/FoNDUE-HTR/FONDUE-FR-PRINT-16).
+The second allows the specialisation of the model for Latin texts, and is made up of Latin documents which thus encounter the same abbreviation systems as those in our corpus.
+For futher details see [FONDUE-LA-PRINT-16](https://github.com/FoNDUE-HTR/FONDUE-LA-PRINT-16/tree/main). our data is also included in this second data set.

+- fist model (20.01.24) : trained without without sufficient data on italic characters and no greek datas.
+- second model (03.02.24) : traind with the addition of italic caracters and some greek caracters.

+for now (22.02.24 )reading Greek characters is the model's weak point.
+These have to be corrected manually for an optimal result.

 ## Licence
 The transcriptions are [CC-BY](https://creativecommons.org/licenses/by/4.0), and the images follow the rules of various digital libraries:
 - e-rara: https://www.e-rara.ch/wiki/termsOfUse?lang=en